IntuitivePhysics/IntuitivePhysics/_posts/2021-05-08-faraday-derivation-part1.md

 ### Faraday's Law

+See [Maxwell's Equations](https://intuitivephysics.github.io/maxwell-equations-overview) for a brief and intuitive intro to all Maxwell's Equations and Lorentz force law.

 I've read 3 different textbooks on electromagnetism.
 Each provided a different description of what it defines as Faraday's Law.

 #### Definitions